 Rounding out this trio is Archie Twite, a weasely pimp, who we discover was an agent working for Geoffrey Howarth.
 It seems that Howarth owned several buildings some of which were brothels and hotels frequented by prostitutes.
 Twite says his main source of income was helping to drum up business in these houses of ill repute.
 But of the these three involved in the world's oldest profession Twite will turn out to be the most surprising his insights and his aspirations to leave the sordid life he despises.
 He's one of the finest and most complex minor characters in Journey Downstairs (1934) -- sharp witted, impressive, and loathsome all at once.
 His street smarts and observational skills in the end prove extremely helpful to Swan.

 INNOVATIONS: The detection in Journey Downstairs is based more on behavior and psychology than anything else.
-In this regard it owes a lot to the Anthony Berkley school where psychological motives are the focus.
-Swan's summation in the final chapter is almost exclusively based upon his observations of the suspects, his uncanny knack of figuring out who the really are based on their behavior and speech, and his refusal to believe that most of these people could commit murder.
+In this regard it owes a lot to the Anthony Berkeley school where psychological motives are the focus.
+Swan's summation in the final chapter is almost exclusively based upon his observations of the suspects, his uncanny knack of figuring out who is really who based on their behavior and speech, and his refusal to believe that most of these people could commit murder.
 He eliminates suspects using behavioral clues and does not really build his case on physical evidence.
 In fact, there is very little of that at all.

 |Italian edition.
 Title is literally |